 Best Hotels on Baloy Long Beach

-The Wild Orchid is probably the best hotel on Baloy Long Beach but is still surprisingly fair priced starting at about 60 USD per night for their deluxe rooms.
-It’s located at the eastern end of the beach and that means you have the shortest distance to walk (or drive) to the nightlife action of Barrio Barretto (about 1 kilometer), but you will wake up at the beach which is nice.
+The Wild Orchid is probably the best hotel on Baloy Long Beach, but is still surprisingly fair priced starting at about 60 USD per night for their deluxe rooms.
+It’s located at the eastern end of the beach and that means you have the shortest distance to walk (or drive) to the nightlife action of Barrio Barretto (about 1 km), but you will wake up at the beach which is nice.
 They even have Beach Front rooms for about 80 USD per night with fantastic views of the ocean.
 And if you look at the picture you can see that the rooms are fantastic and extremely modern – look at the nice bathroom with lots of glass.
-Your girl should be more than happy to stay “long time” with you and once your are finished with sex you can watch her taking a shower just by sitting on your bed.
+Your lady should be more than happy to stay “long time” with you and once you are finished with sex you can watch her taking a shower just by sitting on your bed.

 There are many reasons to book a room at the Blue Rock Resort: It has a private beach, a dive center and a very atmospheric restaurant and bar that’s great not only to enjoy a romantic seafood dinner but also to meet girls.
-Yes you heard right, even though Baloy Beach is certainly not known as a party and hook up place, but the Blue Rock Resort is well known for attracting some very attractive Filipina girls who are on a small group vacation.
+Yes you read it right, even though Baloy Beach is certainly not known as a party or hook up place, but the Blue Rock Resort is well known for attracting some very attractive Filipina girls who are on a small group vacation.
 And I’ve even seen single ladies staying here: Just last month when I was walking from my hotel (The Pub Hotel, see above) to Baloy Beach I took the shortcut through the Blue Rock Resort and saw one very attractive Filipina girl in her mid twenties waiting at the reception to check in.
 When she saw me she smiled meaningful, but I had different plans (I needed to do research and videos for my Subic Bay Highlights guide).